-We offer baby dedications throughout the year (on Sundays at 12:15 AM) with a required pre-dedication class for the parent(s) held two weeks before the dedication (on Sundays at 8:45 AM.)
-In this relaxed, informal setting, you will discuss dedication further in addition to discussing and understanding the commitment you are making as parents.
-Additionally, knowing how stressful parenting can be on a marriage, we will also offer some helpful parenting and marital information during the class.
+We offer baby dedications throughout the year (on Sundays at 10:15 AM in the Chapel) with a required pre-dedication class for the parent(s) held two weeks before the dedication (on Sundays at 10:45 AM, in room C219).
+In this relaxed, informal setting, you will discuss dedication further as well as discuss and better understand the commitment you are making as parents.
+Additionally, because parenting well is such a high value, we will also offer some helpful parenting and marital information during the class.

 To sign up, fill out the form below or contact Niki Lundin / NikiL@cccomaha.org

 Parent/Child Dedication is a time of public and personal commitment where parents promise to raise their children with godly principles, so that one day when they are ready and understand, they will choose to accept Christ.
 Through this ceremony, you show your family and friends that before God, you are willing to take on the solemn responsibility of guiding your child into a relationship with God.

 Child Dedication is not a sacrament, nor is it a declaration of a child’s faith.
 Rather, it is a commitment that parents are making.